 Now, as you know why the festival of Teej is celebrated, let’s find out what is the significance of the festival for married females in India.

-So, on this Teej in 2016, don’t forget to please Lord Shiva and Goddess Parvati, for attaining the man of your dreams.
+So, on this Teej, don’t forget to please Lord Shiva and Goddess Parvati, for attaining the man of your dreams.

 Just like any other festival, the Teej festival has some important rituals.
 Some of the important rituals that are to be followed during the Teej festival are as follows:

 During the festival of Teej, special folk dances are performed and Teej songs are sung.
 These are some of the important rituals that are followed during the Teej festival.
-So, this Teej in 2016, don’t forget to follow these rituals.
+So, this Teej, don’t forget to follow these rituals.

 During the Teej festival, there is no part of the country which is left behind.
 The celebration of the Teej festival can be seen in the states of Rajasthan, Andhra Pradesh., Haryana, and Punjab.
 Not only in India, but also outside, the festival of Teej is celebrated with a lot of joy, enthusiasm, and vibrancy.